octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Pascal/ChapterFA20/course.md

 1. Every transfer operation MUST be atomic.
 If the operation fails, all token transfers MUST be reverted, and token balances MUST remain unchanged.

 2. The amount of a token transfer MUST NOT exceed the existing token owner's balance.
 If the transfer amount for the particular token type and token owner exceeds the existing balance, the whole transfer operation MUST fail with the error mnemonic "INSUFFICIENT_BALANCE"

 3. Core transfer behavior MAY be extended.
 If additional constraints on tokens transfer are required, FA2 token contract implementation MAY invoke additional permission policies (transfer hook is the recommended design pattern to implement core behavior extension).
-(See Chapter FA2 - Hook)
+(See Chapter FA2 - Hook).
 If the additional permission hook fails, the whole transfer operation MUST fail with a custom error mnemonic.

 4. Core transfer behavior MUST update token balances exactly as the operation parameters specify it.
 No changes to amount values or additional transfers are allowed.

 #### Interface

-It transfer tokens from a _from\__ account to possibly many destination accounts where each destination transfer describes the type of token, the amount of token, and receiver address.
+It transfers tokens from a _from\__ account to possibly many destination accounts where each destination transfer describes the type of token, the amount of token, and receiver address.

 ```
 type token_id = nat